apache/paimon/docs/content/maintenance/read-performance.md

 1. Configure 'compaction.optimization-interval' when writing data.
 For streaming jobs, optimized compaction will then be performed periodically; For batch jobs, optimized compaction will be carried out when the job ends.
 2. Query from [read-optimized system table]({{< ref "how-to/system-tables#read-optimized-table" >}}).
-Reading from results of full compaction avoids merging records with the same key, thus improving reading performance.
+Reading from results of optimized files avoids merging records with the same key, thus improving reading performance.

 You can flexibly balance query performance and data latency when reading.